joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

     +--------------+
 </pre>

-In this case, our acquisition function depends on the model (which in turn depends on the data).
-It is empirical.
-The optimizer does not depend on the data.
+In this case, our acquisition function is built from the model and data (it is empirical).
+The optimizer is not empirical.
 Finally, the new points are empirical since they depend on the acquisition function.
 We can see from this simple setup that we want to be able to combine empirical objects and non-empirical objects to empirically find a new point.
-That is, we want to have a number of `i -> o`: functions from data and models in a representation `i` to a number of `o`, where the form of these functions depends on how we want to approach the problem at hand.
-We also want to be able to combine these `o` with non-empirical functionality.
+That is, we want to have a number of `env -> a`: functions from data and models in a representation `env` to a number of `a`, where the form of these functions depends on how we want to approach the problem at hand.
+We also want to be able to combine these `a` with non-empirical functionality.

 ## Modifying empirical values with `Functor`

-In the above example, we constructed the acquisition function from our model, then optimized it, and in doing so, we assumed that we have access to the data and models when we compose the acquisition function with the optimizer.
+In the above example, we constructed the acquisition function from our model, then optimized it, and in doing so, we assumed that we have access to the environment when we compose the acquisition function with the optimizer.
 This might not be the case: we may want to compose things before we get the data and model.
-For example, we may want to apply an `Optimizer` directly to an `i -> Acquisition batch feat`.
-We want to be able to treat the data and model as an _environment_, and calculate and manipulate values in that environment.
-That's exactly what a _reader_ type does, and there's one in the Idris standard library, aptly named `Reader` (a `Reader i o` is just a thin wrapper round an `i -> o`).
-Having chosen `Reader` as our abstraction, we want to apply an `Optimizer` to an `Reader i (Acquisition batch feat)`.
-The function `map` from the `Functor` interface does just this, and `Reader i` implements this interface.
+For example, we may want to apply an `Optimizer` directly to an `env -> Acquisition batch feat`.
+We want to be able to treat the data and model as an environment, and calculate and manipulate values in that environment.
+That's exactly what a _reader_ type does, and there's one in the Idris standard library, named `Reader`.
+A `Reader env a` is just a thin wrapper round an `env -> a`.
+Having chosen `Reader` as our abstraction, we want to apply an `Optimizer` to an `Reader env (Acquisition batch feat)`.
+The function `map` from the `Functor` interface does just this, and `Reader env` implements this interface.
 Let's see this in action:

 ```idris
 modelMean : ProbabilisticModel [2] [1] Gaussian m => m -> Acquisition 1 [2]